ChangyWen/wolpertinger_ddpg/README.md

 # Wolpertinger Training with DDPG (Pytorch, Multi-GPU/single-GPU/CPU)
 ## Overview
-Pytorch version of Wolpertinger Training with DDPG. <br>
+Pytorch version of Wolpertinger Training with DDPG (paper: [Deep Reinforcement Learning in Large Discrete Action Spaces](https://arxiv.org/pdf/1512.07679.pdf)). <br>
 The code is compatible with training in multi-GPU, single-GPU or CPU. <br>
 It is also compatible with both continuous and discrete control of OpenAI gym. <br>
 In continuous case, I discretize the action space to use wolpertinger-DDPG training algorithm.